 Keep all important documents with you at all times.
 This includes passport, I-20, flight itinerary, prescriptions, insurance cards, etc. Do not put these items in your checked bags.
 They should be with you in a carry-on item or on your person.

 If you are bringing any prescription drugs to the United States, you must bring an English translation of the prescription with them.
 Keep these with you in your carry on (not in your checked bag).
 In case any prescriptions are needed while you are here your insurance carrier LewerMark will be able to assist with any questions about refills.

 Let your family know it might take up to 24 hours after your planned arrival time to get in touch with them.
-Although this isn't the usual case, sometimes flights are delayed, phones are dropped in toilets, the wi-fi goes down and your communication plan is changed.
+Although this isn't the usually case, sometimes flights are delayed, phones are dropped in toilets, the wi-fi goes down and your communication plan is changed.
 Reassure yourself and your family that even if it takes longer than expected, you will be in touch as soon as you can be!